nikitavoloboev/data/docs/business/startups/startups.md

 Try to be mindful of [tools I use](../../sharing/my-workflow.md) for my startups.
 [Reflect's stack](https://twitter.com/maccaw/status/1627820421436563456) is nice.

+Liked [this episode](https://www.thetwentyminutevc.com/kevin-systrom/) as it goes over many elements on what makes startups succeed.

 ## Notes

 - [Put a price on it](https://www.youtube.com/watch?v=0CDXJ6bMkMY).
 And sell.